 - 1. We will practice reading great works more sympathetically and imaginatively. - 2.
 We will understand the religious, cultural, historical, and biographical backdrops necessary for a sound understanding of British literature. - 3.
 We will practice close reading for both explicit and implicit ideas and for details of technique. - 4.
 We will overcome "chronological snobbery" and learn that great literature of all kinds and periods speaks to the agonies and joys that human beings experience in every era. - 5.
-We will move from the collection of detail, to the employment of those details to analyze passages; compare and contrast works; and appreciate great art.
+We will move from the little to the large: from the collection of detail, to the explication of passages; to the comparison of works; to the appreciation of great art.

-While I want you to complete this course with more knowledge about British literature than you had, what I want most is for each of us will grow in the understanding and wisdom that the study of these works can offer.
+While I want you to complete this course with more knowledge about British literature than you had, I truly hope that each of us will grow in the understanding and wisdom that the study of these works can offer.
 I hope that the course will help you to become a better reader of literature, but also that you will come to enjoy reading literature more than you did at the beginning.
-I also hope that this love of literature might help you to live a richer, fuller, happier, and more peaceful life.
-I do not think that these hopes are beyond the power of the works.
+I also hope that this love of literature might help you to live a richer and fuller life.